 The National Transportation Safety Board began its investigation into the fatal school bus fire in rural Iowa that killed the driver and a high school student, with a focus on the driver’s health and the vehicle’s maintenance records.

 Investigators will also seek to determine survival factors such as evacuation plan and flammability of the bus.
-Holloway said they will be working to determine the chronology of events on Tuesday, where and when the fire started as well as if any other material on the bus contributed to the fire.
+Holloway said they will be working to determine the chronology of events on Tuesday, where and when the fire started, as well as if any other material on the bus contributed to the fire.

 Holloway confirmed the school bus driver Donald Hendricks, 76, had just picked his first student of the morning, Megan Klindt, 16, a student at Riverside Junior/Senior High School.
 No other passengers were on board at the time.

-NTSB found that a plumbing pipe cap was used as a fuel cap and that the Carrolton church bus was not equipped nor was it required to be equipped with a fuel tank guard in compliance with FMVSS 301.
-NTSB also found that the collision rendered the front-loading door inoperable, which hindered evacuation as did a narrow aisle between the row of seats.
+NTSB found that a plumbing pipe cap was used as a fuel cap, and that the Carrolton church bus was not equipped nor was it required to be equipped, with a fuel tank guard in compliance with FMVSS 301.
+NTSB also found that the collision rendered the front-loading door inoperable, which hindered evacuation, as did a narrow aisle between the row of seats.

-The incident led to increased flammability standards in school buses, including additional protection of fuel tanks and fire-retardant bus seats, and buses constructed before Nov.
+The incident led to increased flammability standards in school buses, including additional protection of fuel tanks and fire-retardant bus seats, and that buses constructed before Nov.
 1, 1990 be retrofitted with push-out windows.